Cerebellum-Realtime/.github/profile/README.md

 # Overview

-Cerebellum is an scaleable, open source, drop-in infrastructure for realtime applications.
+Cerebellum is a scaleable, open-source, drop-in infrastructure for realtime applications.
 That's a mouthful!

 In short: **we help you ship WebSocket-based realtime applications faster and more reliably**.